ipernet/gitlab-docs/gitlab-openshift.md

 It should be available at:

-- http://staging.apps.openshift.example.com:10080 (if custom ports used for router)
+- http://staging.apps.openshift.example.com:10080 (if custom ports are used for router)
 - http://staging.apps.openshift.example.com